semi-ding/dash-wallet/README.md

 # dash-wallet (V1 ready)
 Spring Boot based 2-of-3 multisig wallet implementation for DASH.
-If you find any problem, please open an issue.
+If you want to support the project, please donate to the following DASH address: XgRHmsDYQ64co2EuV93pUsM86Pa4PGzQkF

 ## Dashj-BLS lib
 libdashjbls.so is in etc folder, copy it to folder in path or set java.library.path pointing to it.

+## Deployment
+- By default, the microservice runs as hot wallet.
+Keys are protected by different passphrase.
+- Only watcher needs to be deploy if you want to set up a cold wallet.
+- If CCSS 3 standard needs to be supported, two microservice instances(watcher and signer) need to be deploy on different VM.

 ## Setup Development Environment
 1. Install PostgreSQL and Java 8.